Upcoming Events

 Established at Columbia University in 1911 by Edward Dean Adams and Rudolf Tombo, Deutsches Haus was the first foreign language house to be founded at an American University.
 Since then, Deutsches Haus has forged a vital link between German culture and the rich artistic life of New York City: we have introduced German authors, critics, politicians, philosophers, directors and entrepreneurs to an American audience concerned with German affairs.

-A partial list of intellectuals who have spoken at Deutsches Haus reads like a history of the twentieth century: Edmund Husserl, Max Planck, Max Brod, Gerhart Hauptmann, Hugo von Hofmannsthal, Arthur Schnitzler, Arnold Zweig, Stefan Qweig and Thomas Mann; Günter Grass, Max Frisch, Uwe Johnson, Wolfgang Koeppen, Barbara Frischmuth and Niklas Luhmann.
+A partial list of intellectuals who have spoken at Deutsches Haus reads like a history of the twentieth century: Edmund Husserl, Max Planck, Max Brod, Gerhart Hauptmann, Hugo von Hofmannsthal, Arthur Schnitzler, Arnold Zweig, Stefan Zweig and Thomas Mann; Günter Grass, Max Frisch, Uwe Johnson, Wolfgang Koeppen, Barbara Frischmuth and Niklas Luhmann.

 The fate of Deutsches Haus has been closely tied to political events.
 As a consequence of World War I, Deutsches Haus was closed in 1917, and the facility reopened as a workroom for the Columbia War Hospital in January 1918.